A Fun 7 Day Tokyo Itinerary: Ultimate 1 Week in Tokyo Guide

 Accommodation in or near Central Tokyo:

 • Budget – the b ochanomizu: We stayed in this basic but clean hotel in Kanda, which was within walking distance to Akihabara and close to the subway.
-The rooms are small but modern and functional.
+The rooms are small but modern and functional, and a communal washing machine is available to use.

 • Mid-Range – Via Inn Prime Nihonbashi Ningyocho: I was pleasantly surprised by the size of the rooms in this new, modern hotel.
 The location was within walking distance of two different subway lines.